 Following initial roles with Molson and Canadian Pacific, Ms Merrin worked at Sherritt for ten years until 2004, latterly as COO.
-She then became CEO of Luscar, Canada's largest thermal coal producer.
+She then became CEO of Luscar.
 She is currently a non-executive director of Samuel, Son & Co.
 Limited.

-She has been a non-executive chair of Detour Gold Corporation from June 2019 to January 2020, chairman of CML Healthcare, of Enssolutions, NB Power and Arconic.
-Ms Merrin was a non-executive director of Kew

-Media Group Inc. from 2017-2020 and director of the Alberta Climate Change and Emissions Management Corporation from 2009-2014.
+She has been a non-executive chair of Detour Gold Corporation from June 2019 to January 2020 and non-executive director of Stillwater Mining Company from 2013 to 2017.
+Ms Merrin chaired CML Healthcare and was also a director of Arconic Inc., NB Power, and the Alberta Climate Change and Emissions Management Corporation.